-I’m happy to announce that Instructional Design Guru, my new reference and performance support app for instructional designers, is now available for the iPhone and Android phones.
-It defines over 470 terms associated with learning experience design, drawn from the fields of instructional design, cognitive psychology, social media, multimedia, technology and law.
+Instructional Design Guru may be updated someday because it defines over 470 terms associated with learning experience design, drawn from the fields of instructional design, cognitive psychology, social media, multimedia, technology and law.

 The inspiration for this occurred one day when I was writing a design document and needed a verb for a learning objective from Bloom’s taxonomy.
 Feeling lazy, it seemed as though it would be so easy to just look up the taxonomy on my mobile device.
 I went to iTunes and couldn’t find any app like this.
 Not even close.

 That’s when I decided I would personally define some of the most important terms and theories in our field and invest in a programmer to turn it into a native iPhone app.

 Many Fanatical Months Later

 The only problem with this idea was that my list of terms became an obsession.
 Every time I heard, thought, read or dreamed of a term related to learning and instructional design, I knew that it must be included in the app.
 I became devoted to hunting down every term someone in our field might ever want defined.

 “What if someone is looking for photos and doesn’t know what a Creative Commons License is?
 Yes!
 I’ll add legal terms!
 What if someone doesn’t know that PNG files have a transparency channel?
 Yes!
 Multimedia terms!”